Cubes, cacti, and framed long knots: Models for the Taylor tower for spaces of long knots

 Nonetheless, there is a map $\quot: AM_n^{fr} \to \widetilde{AM}_n^{fr}.$ We will define it by first enlarging the output configurations of a map $\phi\in AM_n^{fr}$ to include points on the long axis in $[-2,2]$, and then shrinking the original configuration to infinitesimal size so that the above mentioned vectors become horizontal.

-The shrinking map will be achieved by a homotopy satisfying certain properties which are not strictly necessary for $q$ but which will be useful in Section \ref{S:compatibility} where we establish the compatibility of our action with the $\CC_2$-action on $\K^{fr}_d$.
-In \cite{BCKS:2017}, a map similar to $q$ was defined by including configuration points on the long axis all the way to $\pm \infty$ rather than shrinking the configuration.
-Although our exposition here is more elaborate, the key advantage is conceptual consistency with a homotopy that we will use in Section \ref{S:compatibility}.
+A map similar to $q$ was defined previously \cite{BCKS:2017} by including configuration points on the long axis all the way to $\pm \infty$ rather than shrinking the configuration.
+Although our exposition here is more elaborate, it provides conceptual consistency with a homotopy that we will use in Section \ref{S:compatibility} to establish the compatibility of our cactus action with the $\CC_2$-action on $\K^{fr}_d$.
+It also allows us to define our cactus action on aligned maps without going back and forth between the spatial and infinitesimal variants; see Remark \ref{R:conf-it}.

-We now define a smooth map $H: \R^d \x [0,1) \to \R^d$ that encodes the shrinking process.
+We start by defining a smooth map $H: \R^d \x [0,1) \to \R^d$ that encodes the shrinking process.
 To ensure that points can continuously exit or enter the infinitesimal configuration (by becoming arbitrarily far away within it), we interpolate between quadratic and linear rates of approach towards the origin.
 More precisely, define $H$ for $\bx = (x_1,\dots,x_d) \in \R^d$ and $t\in [0,1)$ by

 where $\mu$ and $\nu$ are smooth cutoff functions such that

 For example, we can use $\lambda(x) = \left\{ \right.$ and

 The bound $\sqrt{2}$ corresponds to the maximum distance from the origin to a point in $\I \x D^{d-1}$, which will be important when we combine this map with framed long knots in Section \ref{S:eval-maps} and especially in Section \ref{S:compatibility}.
 Trajectories of various points under $H$ are illustrated in Figure \ref{F:H-trajectories}.